Top 10 Health Benefits Of Lycopene, Side Effects, & Dosage

 Lycopene also has a role to play in the prevention of prostate cancer.
 It induces the release of certain detoxification proteins that help prevent prostate cancer (3).
 However, more studies and clinical trials are needed to establish this fact.

 Tomatoes are among the richest sources of lycopene.
 Consuming cooked tomatoes, as discussed, ensures better lycopene absorption.
-Cooking breaks the cell walls of the vegetable and releases the antioxidant (4).
+Cooking breaks the cell walls of the vegetable and releases antioxidants, allowing you to make the most of the many tomato benefits for overall health (4).

 Tomatoes cooked in olive oil seem to have a much better bioavailability of lycopene (4).